 Orientation: Up is 307 degrees E of N

 |Original photo with labels||Camera section at the sky|

-With All Sky Plate Solver/Stellarium and Nova Astrometry.net, thanks to the Website of Dietrich Kracht, I found two solutions that make it quite easy to determine which part of the sky my Atik Infinity camera photographed.
+With All Sky Plate Solver/Stellarium and Nova Astrometry.net, thanks to the Website of Dietrich Kracht, I found two solutions that make it quite easy to determine which part of the sky and which sky objects my Atik Infinity camera (or any other camera) photographed.